LaOnZenaMoon/spring-cloud-infra-v2/README.md

 ## spring-cloud-infra-v2
 * Deal with Spring Cloud infrastructure
-* Will be used with other projects[ecommerce-backend]
+* Will be used with other projects[spring-cloud-config-server, ecommerce-backend]

 ## Project structure